 "Venus and Mars" contains the title track along with the inventive "Rock Show" and the rollicking "Medicine Jar."
 McCartney's remaining output with both Wings and his eventual solo career features pop and MOR material.

 If McCartney has a weakness, aside from cloying ballads and syrupy sentimentality, it's an overriding desire to be liked.
-"Dance Tonight" opens "Memory Almost Full."
-With a mandolin and McCartney's disarming vocals the song could have easily fit on "McCartney."
-It's as if he's saying "look, it's just me an ordinary bloke."
-He's not and Folkish tunes don't really cut it.
-The next track, "Ever Present Past," is a more palatable and energetic take.
-Two of the album's better songs, "Vintage Clothes" and the 'career retrospective', "That Was Me" also delve into the past.
-"Uncle Albert" reappears in the form of "Mr. Bellamy" while Paul gets Bluesy, for the better, on "Gratitude."
-And here's the maddening part, the one time McCartney uncorks it, he delivers his best performance.
-The uptempo "Only Mama Knows" has a catchy guitar line as he sings about being "on the road to ruin."
+"Memory Almost Full" contains the uptempo "Only Mama Knows."
+It has a catchy guitar line as McCartney sings about being "on the road to ruin."
 McCartney is not on the road to ruin, even if stuck in an airport, and never will be.
 After all, he's "Sir Paul" and extremely wealthy (even with Mills taking the petty cash and the money under the sofa cushions).
 But it's nice to know he still thinks he has a little of the wild, reckless Rocker left in him.

 McCartney's legend looms largest not with Wings or as a solo artist.
-It is for taking the helm during The Beatles' final years as the group's de facto leader, songwriter and singer.
+It's for taking the helm during The Beatles' final years as the group's de facto leader, songwriter and singer.
 Many songs from that period are fan favorites and serve as a linchpin for McCartney concerts.
-On "Back In The U.S." the backing band has enough drive and focus to keep up with their star attraction (which is an improvement over many other live efforts).
+On "Back In The U.S." the band has enough drive and focus to keep up with their star attraction (which is an improvement over many other live efforts).
 It's no small achievement since McCartney is an "old school - let's give 'em a show" entertainment machine.
-He is charming not edgy.